 - Miscellaneous Payments

-The potential savings made by an individual are calculated by simple subtraction of the sum of the Total Savings Goal and the Total Expenses from the Total Income.
-This value is calculated both on a monthly as well as annual basis.
+Potential savings made by an individual are calculated by simple subtraction of the sum of the Total Savings Goal and the Total Expenses from the Total Income.
+This value is calculated both on a monthly and annual bases.

-The Dashboards worksheet shows the summary of your personal budget in four different charts.
-This four distributions are:
+The Dashboards worksheet shows a summary of your personal budget in four different charts.
+These four distributions are:

-The Income pie chart shows the share of each source of the income, which you receive.
-The chart helps to easily interpret the income source with the largest and smallest share.
+The Income pie chart reflects the share of each source of the income, which you receive.
+The chart makes it easy to interpret the income source with the largest and smallest shares.

 - The Annual - Expense and Distribution Pie

 - The Income - Expense and Savings Chart

-The line chart depicts the status of the various categories like income, expenses for each month relative to the previous month.
-The groups that showcased in the chart are:
+The line chart depicts the status of the various categories, such as income and expenses for each month relative to the previous month.
+The following groups are reflected in this chart:

 - Potential to Save